What Are Some Common Mistakes to Avoid When Answering 'Tell Me About Yourself'?

 A collection of diverse candidates preparing sample answers for the 'tell me about yourself' interview question.

-Having a few sample answers ready can be incredibly helpful when preparing for this important interview question, providing a strong foundation and answer professionally and effectively.
+Having a few sample answers ready can be incredibly helpful when preparing for this important interview question, giving you a strong foundation to respond professionally and effectively.
 It's also worth mentioning hobbies, but only if they are relevant to the job or help build rapport with the interviewer.

 Here are some tailored responses for the best candidate.